News From HKC.

 - Submit at least fifteen (15) high-resolution digital images, each titled with the name of the nominated project.
 Digital images must be submitted in the form of JPEG files.
 Before and after images are encouraged so to strengthen the merits of the application.

-By submitting this application, you attest that HKC may use, reproduce, or make available for reproduction by HKC the information on this form and any supporting materials provided including images.
+By submitting this application, you consent to and approve the Historic Kansas City Foundation’s use, reproduction, or make available, the information on this form and any supporting materials provided including all image[s], without compensation.

 - All nominations must be submitted by e-mail to email@example.com